ajalt/clikt/docs/advanced.md

 with error details rather than printing the details and exiting the process.
 See the documentation on [exceptions](exceptions.md) for more information.

+If your command uses environment variables, you can set a [function on the context][override-envvar] that returns test values.

 ## Custom exit status codes

 Clikt will normally exit your program with a status code of 0 for a normal execution, or 1 if